bbye98/cs156a/README.md

 Note that the `hw*.py` and `hw*.ipynb` files, `final.py`, and
 `final.ipynb` import `cs156a.py`, while the `p**_**.py` files are
-standalone Python scripts that only depend on the Python standard library, Matplotlib, NumPy, pandas, scikit-learn, and/or SciPy.
+standalone Python scripts that only depend on the Python standard library, Matplotlib, NumPy, pandas, requests, scikit-learn, and/or SciPy.